kwaldenphd/dash-python/README.md

 74. Let's look at another application that uses callbacks.

-75. In this examle, global population data is plotted as a bubble chart.
+75. In this example, global population data is plotted as a bubble chart.

 76. Points are colored by continent, sized by population, and a slider is used to mark each year of available data.